spine-tools/SpineOpt.jl/docs/src/how_to/model_hydro_power_coupling.md

 ![Total electricity produced in the system.](figs_two_hydro/two_hydro_results_electricity.png)

-*Total electricity produced in the system.*

 Now, take to a minute to reflect on how you could retrieve the data representing the water that is discharged by each hydropower plant as shown in the next figure:

 ![Water discharge of Språnget hydropower plant.](figs_two_hydro/two_hydro_results_discharge.png)

-*Water discharge of Språnget hydropower plant.*

 The right answer is that you need to select some hydropower plant (e.g., Språnget) and then double-click on the value cell of the object name